cunnane/xloil/docs/source/xlOil_Python/Jupyter.rst

     app = xloil.app()
     app.workbooks.add()

-See :ref:`xlOil_Python.ExcelApplication` for full details on the :any:`xloil.Application` object and COM automation support.
+See :ref:`xlOil_Python/ExcelApplication:Introduction` for full details on the :any:`xloil.Application` object and COM automation support.